The website of

 SID SMITH

-“one of Britain’s most challenging and original novelists” Times Literary Supplement
+One of Britain’s most challenging and original novelists” Times Literary Supplement

-With extracts from the novels (although the text of China Dreams is complete), journalism, and unpublished short stories and poems.
+With extracts from the novels (although the text of China Dreams is

 The Wikipedia entry